Skip to main content

 Return Value{{ escape (jsonout .get_price_difference) }}

-Add the Account Balance Tool
+Tool: Account Balance

 FieldValue